MariaSernaZ/Portfolio/README.md

 # Find out who I am as a Junior Developer 💻

 After this months I decided to make my own portfolio.
 It was a great way to keep practicing and show what I'm capable of.
-In this portfolio you'll find the projects I've been working on as a Frontend developer.
+In this portfolio you'll find the projects I've been working on as a Frontend Developer.

 <img src="https://user-images.githubusercontent.com/74073708/141778153-f552bf70-c297-4a52-9bc8-0e931b27676e.png" alt="Cover Portfolio" style="width:70%">